 One of my recent client programming projects (hire me here) was to help a company migrate all customers, cards, plans, and subscriptions from one Stripe account to another as a result of an acquisition.
-I hadn’t needed to do anything like this in the past and I ended up fumbling my way through a few of the steps.
+I hadn't needed to do anything like this in the past and I ended up fumbling my way through a few of the steps.
 So, I thought it worth the effort to jot down the process.
+I've also published an updated version of this to Medium.

 Here is a graphic of the overall process with notes to follow below.